-It's presumptuous to say that a dog is or is-not a Patterdale Terrier based just on it's looks.
+It's presumptuous to say that a dog is or is-not a Patterdale Terrier based on just it's looks.

 They're bred for what they're expected to do.
-They're not bred for what they look like. wink
+They're not bred for what they look like.

 It wouldn't matter if the dog was purple with green polka-dots as long as his parentage was known and he demonstrates his mettle in the classic way to the satisfaction of his breeder or owner.